-In this article, we look at the causes of yellow stool in adults and infants, as well as when to see a doctor.
+This article will outline the causes of yellow stool in adults and infants, complications, and when to see a doctor.

 Possible causes of yellow stool include: